-Herbert Smith Freehills is a global professional services firm providing legal services to clients wherever those services are required by them across a number of jurisdictions.
+Herbert Smith Freehills is a global professional services firm providing legal services to clients wherever those services are required by them around the globe.
 We have a global offering with 27 offices across 19 countries spanning Africa, Asia, Australia, Europe, the Middle East and the US.
 Globally, we employ approximately 5,000 people.

 For further details on the firm’s structure please click here.